CyVerse-learning-materials/foss-2019/getting_started/agenda.rst

       -
     * -
       - 9:00-10:15
-      - Introduction and overview of the day's activities (Walls)
+      - Introduction and overview of the day's activities (Ramona)
       - Software Essentials
     * -
       - 9:15-10:15